rydmike/flex_color_scheme/README.md

 ## Tutorial

-In this tutorial we go through all the bundled examples and explain them.
+In this tutorial we go through all the bundled examples and explain the `FlexColorScheme` relevant topics.
 For simplicity the example applications do not use any advanced state management solution.
-The key part to each example is always in the used stateful **MaterialApp**, where all the scheme setup for the themes are made.
-The rest of the content in the examples is just there to make a relevant visual presentation of the resulting theme from the used color scheme.
+The key part for each example is always in the used stateful `MaterialApp`, where all the scheme setup for the themes are made.
+The rest of the content in the examples is just there to make a visual presentation of the resulting theme from the used color scheme.

 ### HomePage for the Examples

 The content of the `HomePage` in all these examples is not really so relevant for using `FlexColorScheme` based application theming.
 The critical parts are in the example `MaterialApp` theme definitions.
-The `HomePage` just contains UI to visually show what the defined themes look like when used in an application with commonly used Widgets.
-In example 5 we can also make interactive changes to used FlexColorScheme API values to see and learn how they work.
+The `HomePage` mostly contains UI to visually show what the defined themes look like when used in an application with commonly used Widgets.
+In example 5 we can also make interactive changes to used FlexColorScheme API values to see and learn more about how they work.

-In all the examples we pass in the `FlexSchemeData` we used for the active theme to the application's `HomePage`.
+In all the examples we pass in the `FlexSchemeData` object we used for the active theme to the application's `HomePage`.
 This is not really needed in order to use `FlexColorScheme` based themes, but we use it to be able to show the active theme name and its description in the examples.
-We also use its color data for the 3-way theme mode switch `FlexThemeModeSwitch`, that uses the light and ark scheme colors in its theme toggle widget for the theme mode option buttons that also show the 4 main colors in the active light and dark scheme.
+We also use its color data for the 3-way theme mode switch `FlexThemeModeSwitch`, that uses the light and dark scheme colors in its theme toggle widget for the theme mode option buttons, that also show the 4 main colors in the active light and dark scheme.

 ### Optional FlexThemeModeSwitch